valnoc/VBException/README.md

 VBException
 ===========

  VBException is a base class for your own exceptions.

-It adds useful class methods for fast exception instance creation.
+ Create subclasses and implement <i>+reasonWithUserInfo:</i> method to provide useful reason information.

+ By default, exception name is its classname.
+It can be changed by implementing <i>+name</i> method.

 ## How to install
 Use CocoaPods